 Dogs and cats should wear their Council identification tags at all times.
 In 2013 lifetime registration tags were introduced by the Borough of Queenscliffe.
 No new tags will be issued unless it is for a newly registered animal or if a current tag has been lost/broken.
 If a new tag is issued the number will remain with the animal for the life of the animal.
 If a tag has been lost/broken Council can issue a new tag and a tag number for a $2 fee.

 If you reside in another municipality but you own a property in the Borough of Queenscliffe, you may wish to have a dual registration for your dog or cat.
 For a fee of $7.00 your dog/cat will be registered and issued with a Queenscliffe tag so that you can be sure your animal will be returned to you swiftly if they are found roaming.
 Proof of your animals residential Council’s Registration must be provided.

 If you move to a new municipality, make sure you transfer your pet's registration.
 You must also remember to update your contact details with your microchip registry.
 This is a separate task to updating your pet registration records with your local council.

 Making your payment

-This year the Borough of Queenscliffe have introduced BPAY as a payment option.
+Please note that this year the BPAY Biller Code has changed for animal registration.
 All information including the Biller Code and reference number is displayed on the bottom of the Animal Registration Renewal form along with other payment methods.
 Please note the BPAY option is not available if any changes to your current registration is required.
 Changes can be made by contacting the Customer Service Team on 5258 1377.